tcoppex/sparkle/README.md

 ## Quickstart

-We will be using the command-line on Unix or [Git Bash](https://git-for-windows.github.io/) on Windows.
+We will be using the command-line on Unix and [Git Bash](https://git-for-windows.github.io/) on Windows.

 ### Dependencies